 This consists of your brain and spinal cord and is referred to as the CNS system for short.

 Part of your brain that is responsible for movement and balance.
-It’s at the bottom of your brain, lying next to your spinal
+It’s at the bottom of your brain, lying next to your spinal cord.

-in early childhood.
+A group of disorders where a person’s brain is damaged in early childhood.
 This means that the person may have stiff muscles, jerky movements and problems with co-ordination.
 He or she may also have speech problems.